CharlesLenk/scad-export/README.md

 # OpenSCAD Export

 OpenSCAD is a powerful parametric modeling program, but has some limitations.
 One of these limitations is that exporting models in OpenSCAD is a manual process, which makes exporting a large number of parts to separate files or folders tedious and slow.
-This project aims to address that limitation by allowing the parts and folder paths to be defined programatically, and using multithreading to render parts in parallel, leading to an overall much faster and automated export for complex projects.
+This project aims to address that limitation by allowing the parts and folder paths to be defined programmatically, and using multithreading to render parts in parallel, leading to an overall much faster and automated export for complex projects.

 # Setup